-On September 19, 2013, the Company entered into a binding letter of intent to sell its interest in its wholly owned Brazilian subsidiary which holds the right to acquire 100% in Marcionilio property in Brazil.
-In consideration, the Company will receive 2% net smelter royalty on any future production.
+On September 19, 2013, the Company entered into a binding letter of intent to sell its interest in its wholly owned Brazilian subsidiary.
+In consideration, the Company will receive a 2% net smelter royalty on any future production.
+On January 15, 2014, the Company completed this transaction and recorded a loss on disposal of subsidiary in the amount of \$15,271 with details as follows: